skellis46/finger-pointing-moon/case-for-support.md

 ### Project Aims

+- make the language of these match with end of previous paragraph

 1. To explore the limits of embodied practice-research, situated within the broad contemporary context of the datafication of human experience.

 2. To interrogate leadership as a practice of humility, and examine how practices of humility, patience and listening play a role in construction of knowledge.